Laura, a homeowner in Lakewood, called us saying that her ancient furnace was making strange noises and wanted us to come take a look at it.

 So, what was the cause of the noise?
-Well, before we get to that, let us say that furnaces can make all sorts of noises.
+Well, before we get to that, let's say that furnaces can make all sorts of noises.
 Some of the more common noises include:

-Cause: This sound could be caused by 3 things:
+Cause: This sound could be caused by three things:

 Solution: Hurry and turn off your furnace!
 You need to minimize damage.

 If the cause was #1 and no damage was done to the wheel or the motor shaft, a technician could move the blower wheel back to its proper spot and retighten it.
-For all other issues, the technician will have to replace the needed parts.
+For all other issues, the technician will have to replace the parts needed.

 Cause: The belt that connects the motor to the fan is loose or has slipped.